nguyen-v/KDT_Hierarchical_KiBot/README.md

 - Any custom font used in the project must be added to the [`kibot_resources/fonts`](kibot_resources/fonts) folder.

+> [!NOTE]
+> KiCad 9 allows for fonts to be embedded in the schematic.
+However, it is still good practice to add the fonts in the folder mentioned.

 - There are two branches, a `main` and a `dev` branch.
 The `dev` branch is the working branch.
 The `main` should only be used for pull requests and releases.

 - Changes should be recorded in the [`CHANGELOG.md`](CHANGELOG.md) file, and should respect [semantic versioning guidelines](https://semver.org/) for [hardware](https://www.maskset.net/blog/2023/02/26/semantic-versioning-for-hardware/).
 The changes of the current version should be added under the `[Unreleased]` section.

-- The `variant` variable in [.github/workflows/ci.yaml](.github/workflows/ci.yaml#L23) should be selected according to the project progress.
+- The `variant` variable in [.github/workflows/ci.yaml](.github/workflows/ci.yaml#L21) should be selected according to the project progress.

   ```
     # Used variant.
 We assume: